-KB: The difficulty in our industry is that the “end user” is not really our marketing target.
+KB: The difficulty in our industry is that the “end-user” is not really our marketing target.
 What I mean by that is that when we go out marketing, we are not selling to the future dead person or the dead person’s family.
-Unlike other industries who are marketing to the actual consumer, we are marketing to “intermediaries” such as police, fire, EMTs and others who are in a position to let the families know about us right after the death or injury occurs.
-Of course we have clients like apartment managers and hotel managers that are repeat customers that we market to, but the real challenge however are the “intermediaries.”
+Unlike other industries that are marketing to the actual consumer, we are marketing to “intermediaries” such as police, fire, EMTs, and others who are in a position to let the families know about us right after the death or injury occurs.
+Of course, we have clients like apartment managers and hotel managers that are repeat customers that we market to, but the real challenge however is the “intermediaries.”

 These are public officials who are in perfect positions to “sell” our services, and yet they are not employed by us and are not compensated by us.
 The goal is to instill in these officials a desire to alleviate the family of the unpleasant and dangerous task of cleaning up the scene by referring them to our company.
 If this doesn’t sound easy it’s because its not.
 Many public agencies shy away from referrals, citing conflict of interest or aiding a profit making institution.
 Winning them over is the biggest marketing challenge we have.

 R&R: Putting the laws of physics aside for the moment, where will the bio-recovery industry be in 5 years?

 KB: Every industry reaches a point where it attracts the attention of large players.
 Just as we have seen in recent years where local, family-run, neighborhood funeral homes were bought out by a giant conglomerate, our industry is nearing a point where I believe we will begin to see major players emerge.
 In the next five years, at least one and possibly more large corporate entities will begin to service regional or possibly even national markets.
 Who it will be and how it will affect our industry…we’ll have to wait and see.